learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

+#### Q. What are the javascript data types?
+Below are the list of javascript data types available
+1. Number
+2. String
+3. Boolean
+4. Object
+5. Undefined

 #### Q. What is prototype chain?
 Nearly all objects in JavaScript are instances of **Object**.
 That means all the objects in JavaScript inherit the properties and methods from **Object.prototype**.
 This is called **Prototype chaining**.